How To Avoid Being An Angry Tow Truck Driver

 In the early 1900’s Russian physiologist Ivan Pavlov experimented with dogs and discovered that if he rang a bell at feeding time, the dogs would associate the bell with food and would begin to salivate.
 And that…ringing the bell even when it wasn’t feeding time would bring about the same response, salivation.

-What this means is…when you react, over and over again to whatever sets you off…like when an octogenarian impedes your progress or a sporty BMW races to get in front of you, and you react negatively—you may be the one who is creating the road-rage scenario.
+What this means is…when you react, over and over again, to whatever sets you off…like when an octogenarian impedes your progress or a sporty BMW races past to get in front of you.
+When you react negatively—you may be the one who is creating the road-rage scenario.

 But the greatest part about controlling your emotions is you’re giving yourself time to think.